tmflower/capstone-1/notes.md

 MAJOR ISSUES:

+-When the first or last letter appears more than once in a word, it is revealed along with the first or last.
+I thought my "if statements" in the template were written to only reveal the first and last using Jinja filters (also tried using index[0] and [length-1] but got same result).
+This is especially problematic when the extra letter provided by the hint (letter #3) is already showing.

 -startGame function runs on every click (not just the selected button) and re-runs automatically over and over again.
 WHY???
 This also resets the score, even though a new game is not started.
         FIXED: reload was initiated every time game started; placed button for startGame function on same page as game to resolve; also needed to add another clearInterval(timer) to stop countdown if user guesses correctly (not just when countdown hits 0)